-If a consumer meets the criteria for being homeless or at imminent risk of homelessness, hotline staff immediately makes efforts to divert the household from entering the sheltering system through mediation, emergency rental assistance, and/or rapid re-housing.
-If homelessness for the individual/family cannot be prevented the individual/family will be placed in emergency shelter, provided space is available.
-Regardless of whether space is available, the individual/family will be referred and contact information provided to the Coordinated Entry team.
+If a client meets the criteria for being homeless or at imminent risk of homelessness, hotline staff immediately makes efforts to resolve the household's housing crisis through mediation, emergency rental assistance, and/or "rapid re-housing lite".
+If these diversion efforts are not successful and homelessness for the individual/family cannot be prevented the individual/family will be placed in emergency shelter, provided space is available.
+Regardless of whether space is available the household's information will appear on the CoC's By Name List.